muratk5n/thirdwave/en/README.md

 rise.

-RT/Russia is working the anti-dollar angle bcz they dont like the dollar hegemony so they are like 'let's all use gold'.
+RT/Russia is working the anti-dollar angle bcz they dont like the dollar hegemony.
 There isn't enough gold to form the backbone of an intl system.
 Let's not goad people into stupid investments.

 ---